balch/lander/README.md

 compiled and ran on all the KMP platforms, and provided a working game.
 It reminded me of when I start off a feature, I throw up a lot of code until I get something working that proves my idea, then I stash and start making commits one piece at a time.
-I used this exact same process with the initial code that Junie game me.
+I used this exact same process with the initial code that Junie produced.

 Next I started on the stars and terrain as those worked but needed some attention.
 The stars logic was good and showed me how to use the *Canvas* `@Composable`.
 The terrain did